csinva/csinva.github.io/_notes/research_ovws/ovw_causal_inference.md

 - overview

   - basics: conditional indep. checks can only determine graphs up to markov equivalence

-  - 2 approaches
   - test noise distr. of relationships in different directions
+    - e.g. "functional causal models" (hyavarinen & zhang, 2016) assume additive noise and that $p(E|C)$ can be modeled while $P(C|E)$ cannot
+      - e.g. LiNGAM (Shimizu et al., 2006), ANM (Hoyer et al., 2009), PNL (Zhang and Hyvarinen, 2009) and ANM-MM (Hu et al., 2018)
+  - many models assume the generating cause distribution $p(C)$ is in som sense "independent" to the mechanism $P(E|C)$
+    - e.g. IGCI (Janzing et al., 2012) uses orthogonality in information space to express the independence between the two distributions
+    - e.g. KCDC (Mitrovic et al., 2018) uses  invariance of Kolmogorov complexity of conditional distribution
+    - e.g. RECI (Blobaum et al., 2018) extends IGCI to the setting with small noise, and proceeds by comparing the regression errors in both possible directions
   - check variables which reduce entropy the most
 - [Learning and Testing Causal Models with Interventions](https://proceedings.neurips.cc/paper/2018/hash/78631a4bb5303be54fa1cfdcb958c00a-Abstract.html) (acharya et al. 2018)

   - given DAG, want to learn distribution on interventions with minimum number of interventions, variables intevened on, numper of samples draw per intervention
 - [Discovering Causal Signals in Images](http://openaccess.thecvf.com/content_cvpr_2017/papers/Lopez-Paz_Discovering_Causal_Signals_CVPR_2017_paper.pdf) (lopez-paz et al. 2017)
   - C(A, B) - count number of images in which B would disappear if A was removed
   - we say A *causes* B when C(A, B) is (sufficiently) greater than the converse C(B, A)